Steps for Schools

 The Steps for Schools walking challenge encourages participants to be active during the busy session, which is good for their own health.
 Steps for Schools has four goals:

-1. To educate our lawmakers about the current state of childhood health
+1. To remind lawmakers to think about childhood health issues in Idaho

-2. To position legislators as role models for Idaho students
+2. To highlight our lawmakers as good role models for our children

 3. To create awareness about health issues in Idaho